 Originally, Veijo Karppinen, the Founder of VNT Management and Vacon (merged with Danfoss), had the vision that electrification will happen anywhere and that heavy duty machines should be next.
 In 2009, Veijo and his VNT partner Harri Ollila searched for customers, technology and talent and found the Lappeenranta University of Technology where Kimmo Rauma was a researcher at the time.
 Soon after, VNT Management co-founded Visedo and became one of the first investors together with Nuremberg-based Semikron that is still a key supplier to Visedo.
 7 years later, Visedo is a well positioned global startup and chances are that acquirers from China and Japan will soon knock on their door.

-Tags: Cleantech, Damen, Electric heavy duty machines, Electric marine vessels, Electricity in motion, Electrification, Emerald Technology Ventures, Finland, Finnish Industry Investment, Green Campus Innovations, Harri Ollila, Industrial electrification, Kimmo Rauma, Lappeenranta University of Technology, Late Stage Startup, Life Size Media, Linkker, Nina Harjula, Semikron, Sinituote, Smart Green Startup, Tarja Järvinen, Tesi, Veijo Karppinen, Visedo, VNT Management, Volvo Group
+Tags: Cleantech, Damen, Electric heavy duty machines, Electric marine vessels, Electricity in motion, Electrification, Emerald Technology Ventures, Energy, Finland, Finnish Industry Investment, Green Campus Innovations, Harri Ollila, Industrial electrification, Kimmo Rauma, Lappeenranta University of Technology, Late Stage Startup, Life Size Media, Linkker, Mobility, Nina Harjula, Semikron, Sinituote, Smart Green Energy, Smart Green Mobility, Smart Green Startup, Tarja Järvinen, Tesi, Veijo Karppinen, Visedo, VNT Management, Volvo Group